-Despite being about twenty minutes shorter than the 1946 Big Sleep with Humphrey Boagart, it reflects the book's text better, taking huge chunks of voice-over and dialogue straight from the novel.
+Despite being about twenty minutes shorter than the 1946 Big Sleep with Humphrey Bogart, it reflects the book's text better, taking huge chunks of voice-over and dialogue straight from the novel.

 It also borrows some from the earlier film.
 The line about meeting the younger Sternwood now becomes, "She tried to sit in my lap.
 I was standing up at the time."
 One plot improvement though: that one unresolved murder is finally explained.

-The sex and pornography themes are truer to the book, thanks to the more enlightened times, but the scandal attached to them is gone.
+The sex and pornography themes are truer to the book than in the 1940s adaptation, thanks to the more enlightened times, but the scandal attached to them is gone.
 Marlowe shadowing umbrella-wielding Britishers around London because they're buying and selling books of, gasp, naked women?